tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/phpmyfaq/README.md

 Due to the fact that PHPMYFAQ does not support any kind of silent install, you need to finish the installation using the browser and the database information stored on "/root/phpmyfaq-access-info.txt".

 All tasks and errors performed by this script will be stored on the file "/var/log/phpmyfaq-install.log".
 Monitor that file in order to see if your installations concludes OK or not.
-Once the installation finishes, you can enter to your phpmyfaq site with any browser in order to set your final configuration (wodpress access and your e-mail).
+Once the installation finishes, you can enter to your phpmyfaq site with any browser in order to set your final configuration (admin access and your e-mail).

 **NOTE**: The "mariadb" dockerized service will run into a "systemd" unit called "docker-mariadb-server".
 You can use the standard "stop", "start", "restart", "status" commands with this unit in order to manage the mariadb service: